belgif/thematic/person/documentation/Meeting_Report_Business_Workshop.md

 - VotingEligibility: Determine petition rights and administrative municipality
 - InternetGamingValidation: National Lottery age verification

-**For more information we refer to the consolidated slidedeck on slide: 28-32**
+> **ℹ️ Info: For more information we refer to the consolidated slidedeck on slide: 28-32**

 ### 5. MAGDA / Digitaal Vlaanderen - Lieven Verreycken